Saurath Sabha: History

 The main landowners of the village are the Thakurs family.
 The Thakurs are Maithil Brahmins who owned most of the land in the village and held the official marriage records, as well as records of family trees.
 Later in the 17th century, when the house of Thakurs was set on fire by outsiders, they transferred the records of families to other Shishyas, who now look after the marriage registration and are known as Panjipara.

 In the 18th century, a deputy commissioner stole 300 acres of land from the Thakurs, after taking fingerprints from Ravinath Tagore after his death.
 His son, Laxminarayan Thakur, established the Laxminarayan Palace, which is situated near the Mahatma Taposhtal and Gayatri Mandir.
 The Gayatri Mandir was established by Laxminarayan's younger brother, Purushottam Thakur, who was referred to as Mahatma.
 Today the Thakurs live in Nepal, Bangladesh, and various other parts of India.

 Saurath Sabha or Sabha Gachi

 The King of Mithila, Harisingh Deva (1310–1324), introduced the practice of keeping genealogical records (Panji) in the Mithila region.
 This practice was carried out by the Brahmins and Kayasthas.
 This was considered a major social reform at the time and was reinforced through royal patronage.

 It was proposed that to facilitate marriages and curb practices associated with arranged marriages, the father of the bride should be allowed to meet the father and prospective groom so that the marriage could be arranged in front of everyone.
-The Maharaja of Mithila approved this idea and 14 villages were selected to hold these events, known as sabhas: Saurath, Khanagadi, Partapur, Sheohar, Govindpur, Fattepur, Sajhaul, Sukhasana, Akhdari, Hemnagar, Balua, Baruali, Samsaul, and Sahsaula.
-While Saurath maintains the tradition, all other villages have discontinued this practice.
+The Maharaja of Mithila approved this idea and 14 villages were selected to hold these events, known as sabhas: Saurath, Khanagadi, Partapur, Sheohar, Govindpur, Fattepur, Sajhaul, Sukhasana, Akhdari, Hemnagar, Balua, Baruali, Samsaul, and Sasaula.
+While Saurath and Sasaula maintain the tradition, all other villages have discontinued this practice.